 Car Schematic Electrical Symbols

-We use car schematic electrical symbols to identify both components and how a system operates.
-We use automotive schematics as a road map to take us to a repaired car.
+Car schematic electrical symbols identify both components and how a system operates.
+We use automotive schematics as a road map to fix cars in a timely manor.

 We've posted details about common electrical problems found in some of the most popular vehicles.
 As an example, how many times have you seen a Chevrolet truck with one daytime running light out?